Resolving Organizational Conflict

 Conflict suppression is a superficial and often temporary state that leaves the situation open to future conflicts over similar issues.
 Although it is perhaps useful in the short run, only true conflict resolution establishes conditions that eliminate an existing conflict and reduce the potential for it to recur in the future.

-Hierarchical Causes of Conflict
+Hierarchical Causes of Conflict in Organization

 The structure of organizations as hierarchical systems means that conflict is inevitable as individuals and teams are designed to work with one another.
 In such environment, it is well known that conflict will occur.